 Your space has multiple zones with different requirements.

-Ductless units are commonly used as a supplemental system for retail storage rooms or even computer rooms that have different heating and/or cooling requirements than the rest of the space.
+Ductless units are commonly used as a supplemental system for spaces with varying needs.
+Retail storage rooms or even computer rooms have different heating and/or cooling requirements than the rest of the space.

 Ductless air handlers can be individually controlled, making it easy to customize comfort conditions in different areas of your space.
 This can also come in handy to settle those office air conditioning battles over temperature issues!